5 Tips To Motivate Your Teenager To Study Better

 Image: IStock

 Scolding your teenager for the smallest of errors isn’t going to do much good.
-If you keep shouting at her for everything, your teen will emotionally distance herself and may stop listening to you as a sign of protest.
+If you keep shouting at the teen for everything, your teen will emotionally distance herself and may stop listening to you as a sign of protest.
+If you are wondering how to deal with teenage attitude, try the following steps

 • Be kind, calm and soft, but firm on your note.